A person had roti and dal for his lunch. Trace the changes in those during its passage through the alimentary canal.

 c) Stomach: Food, once it reaches the stomach, is further churned into an even finer paste.
 Hydrochloric acid is mixed with the food, which kills germs in the food, if any, as well as it provides acidic pH for optimum activity of pepsin.
 Partial digestion of protein begins in the stomach.
 Here, the protein present in dal is converted by pepsin into peptones and proteases.

 d) Small intestine: Pancreatic juices flow till here.
 They contain pancreatic amylase which converts polysaccharides into disaccharides.
 This step further processes the carbohydrates from the roti.
 Chymotrypsin further breaks peptones and proteoses into dipeptides.
-Intestinal juice contains various enzymes, which helps in digestion of all the nutrients.
-The dipeptides are broken down into Amino acids by enzyme Dipeptidases.
+Intestinal juice contains various enzymes, which help in the digestion of all the nutrients.
+The dipeptides are broken down into Amino acids by the enzyme Dipeptidases.
 Maltose breaks into glucose with the help of Maltase.
 Lactose breaks into glucose and galactose with the help of lactase.
 Sucrose breaks into glucose and fructose with the help of Sucrase.
-The di- and monoglycerides are broken down into fatty acids and glycerol with the help of Lipases.
+The di and monoglycerides are broken down into fatty acids and glycerol with the help of Lipases.

 Once all the nutrients are finally converted into their simpler forms, they get absorbed by the walls of the small intestine.
 After that, the remaining undigested food is sent to the large intestine and is passed on to the rectum.